 However, after the divorce, despite whether it was my turn to have the children, or his, for Christmas, we have never waived from the following.

-Shared custody doesn’t always mean separate Christmas celebrations
+Shared custody at Christmas doesn’t always mean separate celebrations

 We spend every Christmas Eve is together.
 Whether that means he comes to us, or we go to him, we always have Christmas eve dinner together.
 Don’t get me wrong, it hasn’t always been easy, then with new partners on the scene it has become more difficult, but the one thing that has never changed is our love for our children.